tsileo/blobstash/README.md

 - A remote BlobDB instance? (not started yet)
 - Submit a pull request!

-## Namespace

-When interacting with BlobDB, you must specify a **namespace**, used to indicate ownership, like database.

 ## Routing

 You can define rules to specify where blobs should be stored, depending on whether it's a meta blob or not, or depending on the namespace it come from.